-To celebrate Pomegranate’s “Art by Women” initiative, we are excited to launch a new series of features over the coming weeks, spotlighting some of the brilliant female artists presented on the Pomegranate website.
+To celebrate Pomegranate’s “Art by Women” initiative, we are excited to launch a new series spotlighting brilliant female artists.

 When I stumbled upon the work of filmmaker and visual artist Tess Martin, I was at once delighted and fascinated by both the mediums she uses and the ideas she explores.
 Based in Rotterdam, The Netherlands, Martin’s work is informed by hand-made animation techniques and “their potential to explore the human condition.”